mergesort/Boutique/README.md

 print(self.items) // Prints []

 // Add an item to the store, removing all of the current items
-// from the in-memory and disk cache before saving the new object. ³ try await store.add([purse, belt], invalidationStrategy: .removeNone) try await store.add(coat, invalidationStrategy: .removeAll)
+// from the in-memory and disk cache before saving the new item. ³ try await store.add([purse, belt], invalidationStrategy: .removeNone) try await store.add(coat, invalidationStrategy: .removeAll)